-- 274. During the February 2, 2016 earnings call, Defendant Woodbury also told one analyst that, despite the plunge in prices over approximately 18 months, Exxon had not revised the range of prices it uses to evaluate investment decisions, stating that "we continue to see that the [existing] range is applicable." - 275.
-On February 19, 2016, Defendants issued a release entitled "ExxonMobil Announces 2015 Reserves Additions."
-The release stated in pertinent part that Exxon had "added 1 billion oilequivalent barrels of proved oil and gas reserves in 2015, replacing 67 percent of production, including a 219 percent replacement ratio for crude oil and other liquids," such that "[a]t year-end 2015, ExxonMobil's proved reserves totaled 24.8 billion oil-equivalent barrels."
+- 282. During the February 2, 2016 earnings call, Defendant Woodbury also told one analyst that, despite the plunge in prices over approximately 18 months, Exxon had not revised the range of prices it uses to evaluate investment decisions, stating that "we continue to see that the [existing] range is applicable." - Announces 2015 Reserves Additions."
+The release stated in pertinent part that Exxon had "added 1 billion oil-equivalent barrels of proved oil and gas reserves in 2015, replacing 67 percent of production, including a 219 percent replacement ratio for crude oil and other liquids," such that "[a]t year-end 2015, ExxonMobil's proved reserves totaled 24.8 billion oil-equivalent barrels."
 The release quoted Defendant Tillerson as stating that "ExxonMobil has a successful track record of proved reserves replacement over the long term, demonstrating the strength of our global strategy to identify, evaluate, capture and advance high-quality opportunities," and that the Company's "proved reserves represent a diverse portfolio that positions [it] to create shareholder value as [it] suppl[ies] long-term energy demand growth."
-The release further quoted Defendant Tillerson as emphasizing that Exxon would "continue to apply [its] disciplined, paced investing approach as [it] develop[s] [its] industry-leading resource base."
+The release further quoted Defendant Tillerson as emphasizing that Exxon would "continue to apply [its] disciplined, paced investing approach as [it] develop[s] [its] industry leading resource base." - 284.
+On February 24, 2016, Exxon filed with the SEC its 2015 Form 10-K. The 2015 Form 10-K was signed by Defendants Tillerson, Swiger and Rosenthal.
+Concerning Exxon's "Disclosure of Reserves," and specifically its "Summary of Oil and Gas Reserves at Year-End 2015," the 2015 Form 10-K stated, in pertinent part, as follows: